wksinha/algo-bench/docs/README.md

                                                         = $1$ - $2^{-T}$ - $2^{-T}$  (since probability that a single execution is on either side = $2^{-1}$)
                                                         = $1$ - $2^{-(T - 1)}$
         - Similar arguments can be used to find $n^{th}$ percentile statistics.
+- Comparing Algorithms
+    While exact comparisons between algorithms on the basis of the overlapping bounds are not feasible, a direct comparison can instead be made as follows:
+    - For each pair of algorithms, run both on the same set of inputs and compare running times.
+    - If either comes ahead by at least a margin (say, $5\%$), we can attribute that to the algorithm's efficiency.
+    - If not, the result for the same can be marked inconclusive.

+    While the above is more direct, we have used the bounds as indicative of performance and instead performed comparison across all algorithms rather than pairwise analysis.

 ## Optimizations